ericrasmussen/chromaticleaves/posts/nix-in-2-days.markdown

 ```

 The first step will set up the `/nix/store` and install utilities like
 `nix-env` that you will use to manage Nix.
-If you're worried about relying on
+If you're concerned about relying on
 `curl` for the install you can read the
 [installation chapter](http://nixos.org/nix/manual/#chap-installation) of the
 manual for further options.

-The second step will source a shell script that will setup your `$NIX_PATH`
+The second step will source a shell script that will export your `$NIX_PATH`
 and modify your user's `$PATH` so it can find utilities installed by Nix.

-Now you can find packages by using `nix-env -q` and grepping for whatever you're
+To search for packages, you can use `nix-env -q` and grep to filter the
-looking for.
-Here's a quick example that will run a query (flag `q`) for
+results.
+Here's a quick example that will run a query (flag `q`) for packages
-packages available (flag `a`) on your platform, including the package's
+available (flag `a`) on your platform, including the package's attribute path
-attribute path (flag `P`):
+(flag `P`).
+We'll grep for the `cowsay` package, because who wouldn't want to
+install it:

 ```console
 nix-env -qaP | grep -i cowsay